manolo-in/mcmd/README.md

 # MCMD - A Meta framework for building CLIs

-Enjoy the developer experience of Nextjs but for CLI development.
+Enjoy the DX of File Based Routing (eg: NextJs) for CLI development.

 ### Usage